Autocratic Leadership Advantages And Disadvantages

 There is no understanding on which both parties can lay the foundation of trust in the workplace relationship.

-In fact, autocratic leaders are often skeptical about the working efficiency and intentions of their employees.
+In fact, autocratic leaders are often skeptical about their employees’ working efficiency and intentions.

 They are keener to supervise their employees and lead them with consistent assessment.